i2p/i2p.android.base/README.md

   `gradle` with `./gradlew` (or `./gradlew.bat` on Windows) in the commands below.

 Gradle will pull dependencies over the clearnet by default.
-To use Tor, create a `gradle.properties` file in `i2p.android.base` containing:
+To send all Gradle connections from your user over Tor, create a `gradle.properties` file in `~/.gradle/` containing:

 ```
 systemProp.socksProxyHost=localhost